sajari/sdk-php/README.md

 }
 ```

-### Basic install structions for gRPC extension on a fresh install of Ubuntu 16.04
+### Basic install of gRPC PHP extension on a fresh install of Ubuntu 16.04

 A more complete guide to installing the PHP extention for gRPC can be found in the [gRPC PHP README](https://github.com/grpc/grpc/tree/master/src/php).